codingMustache/codingMustache/README.md

 ## Joke of the Day

-How come a man driving a train got struck by lightning?
-He was a good conductor.
+How much does a hipster weigh?
+An instagram.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+What was the first Android version specifically optimized for tablets?
- 1. Paul Vixie
+ 1. Froyo
- 2. Vint Cerf
+ 2. Honeycomb
- 3. Michael Roberts
+ 3. Eclair
- 4. Radia Perlman
+ 4. Marshmellow

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Honeycomb
 </details>